Investigating ECG Diagnosis with Ambiguous Labels using Partial Label Learning: Abstract

 \section{Abstract}

-Label ambiguity is an inherent problem in real-world electrocardiogram (ECG) diagnosis, arising from overlapping conditions and diagnostic disagreement.
-However, current ECG models are trained under the assumption of clean and non-ambiguous annotations, which limits both the development and the meaningful evaluation of models under real-world conditions.
-Although Partial Label Learning (PLL) frameworks are designed to learn from ambiguous labels, their effectiveness in medical time-series domains, ECG in particular, remains largely unexplored.
-In this work, we present the first systematic study of PLL methods for ECG diagnosis.
-We adapt nine PLL algorithms to multi-label ECG diagnosis and evaluate them using a diverse set of clinically motivated ambiguity generation strategies, capturing both unstructured (e.g., random) and structured ambiguities (e.g., cardiologist-derived similarities, treatment relationships, and diagnostic taxonomies).
-Our experiments on the PTB-XL and Chapman datasets demonstrate that PLL methods vary substantially in their robustness to different types and degrees of ambiguity.
-Through extensive analysis, we identify key limitations of current PLL approaches in clinical settings and outline future directions for developing robust and clinically aligned ambiguity-aware learning frameworks for ECG diagnosis.
+Label ambiguity is an inherent and largely unaddressed challenge in real-world electrocardiogram (ECG) diagnosis, arising from overlapping conditions and diagnostic disagreements.
+However, current ECG models are trained assuming clean and non-ambiguous annotations, limiting both the development and meaningful evaluation of models under real-world conditions.
+Although Partial Label Learning (PLL) frameworks are designed to learn from ambiguous labels, their effectiveness in medical time-series domains, ECG in particular, remains largely underexplored.
+We present the first systematic study of PLL methods for ECG diagnosis under both real and controlled ambiguity.
+First, we adapt nine PLL algorithms to multi-label ECG diagnosis under label ambiguity, and perform detailed evaluations on real clinical settings with multi-annotator diagnostic disagreements.
+Next, to study PLL effects on ECG in more depth under controlled settings, we introduce a diverse set of clinically motivated synthetic label ambiguities.
+Our experiments demonstrate that PLL methods vary substantially in robustness across ambiguity types and levels.
+Moreover, we observe that PLL generally outperforms standard supervised training under label ambiguity, highlighting the value of such frameworks.
+Through extensive analysis, we identify key limitations of current PLL approaches for clinical settings and outline future directions for developing robust and clinically aligned ambiguity-aware learning frameworks for ECG diagnosis.